 “The ZTF survey will be transformative for the study of supermassive black holes feasting on stars in the centers of galaxies,” said Suvi Gezari, an assistant professor of astronomy at UMD and a fellow of the Joint Space-Science Institute whose research focuses on time-domain astronomy.
 “The timing of these events, known as tidal disruption events, can be used to constrain the mass and spin of black holes.
 Data from ZTF may also offer a rare, real-time glimpse into the formation of an accretion disk — and possibly relativistic jets–around a supermassive black hole.”

-During PTF’s surveys, the Oschin Telescope acted as the discovery engine, then the 60-inch telescope followed up on the targets, gathering information about their identities.
+During PTF’s surveys, the Oschin Telescope acted as the discovery engine, then the 60-inch (1.5-meter) telescope followed up on the targets, gathering information about their identities.
 From there, astronomers used either the Hale Telescope, the W.M.
 Keck Observatory in Hawaii, or the Discovery Channel Telescope in Arizona to zoom in on the various cosmic phenomena that enliven our night skies.

-The ZTF survey is the powerful sequel to PTF.
+The ZTF survey is a powerful sequel to PTF.
 It is named after Caltech’s first astrophysicist, Fritz Zwicky, who discovered 120 supernovae in his lifetime.
 Recently installed at the Oschin Telescope, ZTF’s new survey camera can take in seven times more sky in a single image than its predecessor.
 At maximum resolution, each ZTF camera image is 24,000 by 24,000 pixels–so huge that the images are difficult to display on a normal computer screen.

 Additionally, ZTF’s upgraded electronics and telescope drive systems enable the camera to take more than twice as many exposures every night.
 Astronomers will not only be able to discover more transient objects, they will also be able to catch more ephemeral features that appear and fade quickly.